-This delicious Spanish almond cake is one of the most popular desserts in all of Spain.
-My traditional tarta de Santiago recipe combines ground almonds, sugar, and eggs for a quick, moist, (and gluten free!) cake that's easy to make at home in less than one hour!
+Tarta de Santiago, a Spanish almond cake, is one of the most popular desserts in Spain.
+This traditional tarta de Santiago recipe combines ground almonds, sugar, and eggs for a quick, moist, and gluten free cake that's easy to make at home in less than one hour!

-The almond cakes I grew up eating were flavored with potent almond extract-- delicious I'll admit, but nothing like the almond sweets here in Spain, where the star of the show is always the raw almond itself.
+When I first tried this dessert, I was surprised that this humble cake tasted like a handful of almonds—and I was delighted!
+The almond cakes I grew up eating were flavored with almond extract, which is quite different from the almond sweets here in Spain, where the star of the show is always the raw almond.

 - Almonds: I love using Spanish Marcona almonds, but any will do.
-The traditional Tarta de Santiago recipe uses raw (peeled) almonds, as the skins can give a bitter taste.
+The traditional Tarta de Santiago recipe uses raw blanched almonds, as the skins can add bitterness.
 You can optionally toast your almonds for a deeper flavor.
-And if you must substitute another nut, hazelnuts work beautifully.

 - Lemon Zest: I use the zest from half a lemon for the perfect lemon flavor.
-Feel free to add more (or omit).
-You can substitute orange zest.
+Feel free to add more, or omit it entirely.

 - Cinnamon: I love the addition of cinnamon to this cake, though many people omit.

-- Liquor: The liquor adds moisture and a bit of flavor (if using a flavored liquor).
-But you can substitute vanilla, lemon, or almond extract.
+- Liquor: The liquor adds moisture and a bit of flavor if you're using a flavored liquor.

 - Powdered Sugar: A must for the decoration of the cake!
 If you can, download a stencil of the Saint James Cross to decorate your Spanish almond cake the traditional way.